Skip to content

 WordPress can do almost anything - if you find the right plugin or hire a developer.

 Next.js is a full programming framework.
-There's no feature ceiling.
+The framework imposes no meaningful feature ceiling for typical business use cases.

 Additionally, a Next.js codebase gives you the necessary infrastructure and baseline for future AI-powered features - chatbots, personalized content, intelligent search, or automated workflows - without requiring a platform migration down the line.